3 for 2 on interior paint mixing at B&Q

 6 | Our Continued Focus

 SWUKL recognises the need to continue to take all the necessary measures to ensure it maintains its efforts to date and to pursue new opportunities to promote gender diversity across its workforce.
-In 2023, SWUKL will review the success of following areas:
+In 2024, SWUKL will focus to following areas:

 6.1 | Talent Development